Crafting a unique positioning for one of London’s most unique places

 The challenge therefore was to redefine the area itself.
 And from the tailored shirts of Jermyn Street, to the one-off artworks at Christie’s, to the singular institutions like the Ritz, the answer lay in the uniqueness of the quarter.
 St James’s London is truly is one of a kind.

 The one of a kind brand idea now permeates every part of the St James’s London experience, from how potential retailers are briefed to create to bespoke shopping experiences to the street furniture that lines the streets.

 Mr. President’s first task was to redesign the area’s quarterly publication “The Correspondent” which saw us create the world’s first magazine that is designed to be read from West to East via a central map of contents.
 The first edition was even laced with a bespoke fragrance created by Floris of Jermyn Street, crafted using scents that were inspired by the articles of that particular edition.

-Other projects include the a website that creates tailored guides to the area, based on visitors’ preferences.
-And an interactive installation in St James’s Market that allows visitors to explore the area through an interactive brass map.
+Other projects include a website which creates tailored guides to the area - based on visitors’ preferences - and an installation in St James’s Market that allows visitors to explore the area through an interactive brass map.

 45% increase in website views